 9 out of 10 Foodies Agree: Call Doctor Gumbo For the Best New Orleans Food Tour

 You simply can't go to New Orleans without enjoying the food.
-Taking a food tour is a great way to get a literal taste of the dishes the city is famous for, and satisfy your passion for local food at the same time.
+Without a doubt, NoLa is one of the top foodie destinations in the USA.
+And taking a food tour is a great way to get a literal taste of the dishes the city is famous for, and satisfy your passion for local food at the same time.
 On our recent Gulf Coast Road Trip, we included a stop in The Big Easy, exploring the Garden District, French Quarter, and Gretna neighborhoods through the fantastic food.
 And we started it all off by taking a food tour with Doctor Gumbo, a New Orleans food tour of the French Quarter.
 Doctor Gumbo Tours runs several different tours: the Food History Tour, the Cocktail History Tour, and the Combination Tour.
 Since we wanted a mid day tour, we opted for the Doctor Gumbo Food History Tour which runs from 1-4:00pm.
 Our guide for the walking tour was Ben Wisdom (yup, that's really his name) who educated and entertained us, and kept us well-fed along the way.

 Creole vs. Cajun Food?